genlayerlabs/genlayer-project-boilerplate/app/README.md

 ---

-**Status**: ✅ Production Ready - All core features implemented and tested
+**Status**: ✅ Production Ready - All core features implemented and tested with EVM session support